michelececcacci/url-shortener/README.md

 # url-shortener
 Url shortener that uses a randomized algorithm and guarantees up to 2 billion unique ids based, with a fixed 6-character url short id.

-Built using django and postgresql.
+Built using Django and Postgresql.

+Project deployed on Heroku.

+Reached 95% code coverage.

-Added sentry support to track failures
+Added sentry support to track failures both in production and in development environments.

 API ROUTES (must be added to base url):
 ```